charliegerard/interactive-frame-tfjs/README.md

 I wanted to experiment with making interactive art pieces so this project is a PWA that can be run fullscreen on an iPad.

-:info: This is a prototype made as a side project so the code is not production-ready.
-Its performance is not optimised so the first load can take a while. :info:
+:warning: This is a prototype made as a side project so the code is not production-ready.
+Its performance is not optimised so the first load can take a while.
+I developed and tested it on a Macbook Pro and iPad Pro so if you try it on another device and it doesn't work or doesn't look super responsive, I don't intend to fix it.
+With that in mind, here's the [live demo](https://interactive-frame.netlify.app) that works with both mouse movements and head-tracking. :warning:

 ## Demo